wilmoore/php-version/README.md

 ## Features

 -   [Homebrew installed PHP versions][homebrew-php] are picked up automatically.
+-   MacPorts php ports are picked up if installed.
 -   PHP versions installed [into `~/.phps`][build-php-vers] are picked up automatically.
 -   PHP versions listed in the `$PHP_VERSIONS` shell variable are picked up automatically.
 -   **snap versioning**: Use a partial version number (i.e. `php-version 5`) to automatically use the latest 5.x version.